Kunj-Patel2610/SOC22-23/README.md

 I have learnt about stacks, queues, strings, linked list and BSTs.
 I have implemented basic linked list and BST functionalities as per the SOC project guidelines.

 optional stuff for BST is left (deletion)

+Automata of star is construucted which creates graph from (...)* type language